 Finally in the early 1960s parts of Africa became independent.
 Gambia became independent in 1965 with David Jawara as its first prime minister and for the first 10 years of independence Gambia was a prosperous country.
 The price of groundnuts was high and tourists flocked to the country.
 Unfortunately in the late 1970s the price of groundnuts fell and there were 2 attempted coups in Gambia in 1980 and 1981.
 Jawara survived both and he won elections in 1982, 1987 and 1992.

 However the price of groundnuts fell further in the late 1980s and discontent grew in Gambia.
 Finally in 1994 Jawara was ousted in a coup and Yahya Jammeh became ruler of Gambia.

-Today Gambia is still a poor country but the economy is growing rapidly.
-Tourism in Gambia is booming.
+Today Gambia is still a poor country but the economy is growing steadily.
+Tourism in Gambia is thriving.
 Today Gambia is developing rapidly.
-Today the population of Gambia is 1.9 million.
+In 2020 the population of Gambia was 2.4 million.